ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 If you provision a dedicated host with a Very High Memory profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Very High Memory profile.
 All Very High Memory profiles include instance storage that is designated by the *d* in the profile name, for example *vx2d*.

-The 3rd generation profile with the vx3d prefix is available in theChennai, Toronto (`ca-tor`) and Washington DC (`us-east`) regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+The 3rd generation profile with the vx3d prefix is available in the Chennai (`in-che`), Toronto (`ca-tor`), and Washington DC (`us-east`) regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
 {: preview}

 The following Very High Memory profile is available for dedicated hosts.